JosefAlbers/rcrlm/README.md

 └───────────────────────────────────────────────────────────────────────┘
 ┌────────────────────────────── Out 00000 ──────────────────────────────┐
 <think>
 Okay, I need to write a story about Einstein.
 Let me think about the key elements.
-Einstein was a famous physicist, so I should focus on his life and achievements.
-Let me start with his early life.
-He was born in 1904 in Austria, where he studied mathematics and physics.
-His work in relativity and quantum mechanics are central.
-I should highlight his contributions and how they changed the world.
-Maybe include some key moments, like his discovery of the theory of relativity.
-I need to make sure the story flows well and includes his personal life and achievements.
-Let me structure it in a chronological order, starting with his early life, then his scientific contributions, and end with his legacy.
-I should also add some details about his personal life, like his family, his struggles, and his impact on the world.
-Let me make sure the story is engaging and highlights his achievements.
-I need to make sure the story is clear and flows well.
-Let me check if all the points are covered and if the details are accurate.
-I should avoid any technical jargon and keep it simple.
-Let me make sure the story is engaging and has a clear beginning, middle, and end.
-I think that's a good start for a story about Einstein.
+Einstein was a famous physicist, so I should highlight his scientific achievements, maybe his impact on modern science.
+Let me start with his early life, his work, and his later contributions.
+Maybe include some historical context, like his time in the Alps, his work in the Alps, and his later contributions.
+I should make sure to include his scientific achievements and his impact on modern science.
+Let me structure the story in a chronological order.
+Start with his early life, then his work, and his later contributions.
+Maybe include some historical context, like his time in the Alps, his work in the Alps, and his later contributions.
+I need to make sure the story flows well and includes all the key points.
+Let me check if all the elements are covered: his scientific achievements, his impact on modern science, and his legacy.
+I should also make sure to include his personal life, maybe his family, his time in the Alps, and his later contributions.
+Let me make sure the story is engaging and includes all the key points.
+I think that's a solid start for a story about Einstein.
 </think>

 **Einstein's Journey**

-In the quiet halls of the University of Zurich, young Einstein, born in 1904, would become a towering figure in the world of physics.
-His early life was marked by a curious mix of curiosity and determination.
-He was a prodigy, and his father, Max Planck, was a brilliant scientist who would later become the father of the theory of relativity.
+In the quiet hills of the Swiss Alps, young Einstein, a curious and brilliant mind, embarked on a journey that would shape the course of modern science.
+Born in 1879, he would become a towering figure in the world of physics.
+His early life was marked by a mix of curiosity and determination.
+He spent his childhood in the Alps, where he was fascinated by the stars and the universe.
+His father, a scientist, encouraged him to pursue a career in physics, which he eventually chose.
+He spent his time in the Alps, where he studied mathematics and physics, and later became a professor at the University of Zurich.
+His work in the Alps would later lead to groundbreaking discoveries that would change the course of modern science.

-Einstein, a brilliant mind, was fascinated by the nature of space and time, and his work in physics would eventually lead to groundbreaking discoveries.
-He would later be awarded the Nobel Prize for his work in relativity and quantum mechanics.
-His story is a testament to his intellect and passion for science.

-As he grew up, he faced challenges, including poverty and isolation, and his family was often overlooked.
-He was known for his ability to think critically and solve problems.
-His work in relativity and quantum mechanics revolutionized the scientific community.

-Einstein's legacy is still remembered, and his name is synonymous with the greatest scientific achievement of humanity.
-His work in relativity and quantum mechanics has inspired generations of scientists and thinkers.
-His contributions have not only changed the world but have also influenced the future of science.

-In the end, Einstein's story is a testament to his brilliance and dedication to science.
-He was a pioneer in the field of physics, and his work continues to inspire others.<|im_end|>
+Einstein's journey was one of both inspiration and challenge.
+He faced many obstacles, including the cold winds of the Alps, the harsh weather, and the skepticism of his peers.
+He overcame these challenges by working tirelessly, and his work in the Alps became a symbol of perseverance and innovation.
+His scientific achievements in the 20th century revolutionized modern physics and laid the foundation for the field of quantum mechanics.
+His work in the 20th century also had a lasting impact on the scientific community.

+Einstein's legacy is one of both brilliance and inspiration.
+He was known for his ability to combine mathematics with physics, and his work in the 20th century revolutionized the field of modern science.
+His contributions to physics and his impact on the scientific community have left a lasting mark on the world.
+Today, Einstein's name is remembered not only for his scientific achievements but for his personal life and contributions to the field of physics.
+His work continues to inspire scientists and future generations of physicists.

+**The End.**<|im_end|>
 └───────────────────────────────────────────────────────────────────────┘
 ┌────────────────────────────── Benchmark ──────────────────────────────┐
-Prompt processing:    179.1 tokens/sec ( 14 tokens in 0.1s)
+Prompt processing:    135.4 tokens/sec ( 14 tokens in 0.1s)
-Tokens generation:     98.5 tokens/sec (1024 tokens in 10.4s)
+Tokens generation:     87.3 tokens/sec (1024 tokens in 11.7s)
 └───────────────────────────────────────────────────────────────────────┘
 [──────────────────────────────] Processing model.layers.13.layer.mlp.up_proj...
-   -> Found 919 candidates.
+   -> Found 914 candidates.
-   -> Subtracting 70% of rank 404 (Sim: 0.1917)
+   -> Subtracting 70% of rank 230 (Sim: 0.1787)
 [──────────────────────────────] Processing model.layers.13.layer.mlp.down_proj...
-   -> Found 988 candidates.
+   -> Found 985 candidates.
-   -> Subtracting 70% of rank 680 (Sim: 0.1605)
+   -> Subtracting 70% of rank 940 (Sim: 0.1614)
 [──────────────────────────────] Processing model.layers.13.layer.mlp.gate_proj...
-   -> Found 984 candidates.
+   -> Found 987 candidates.
-   -> Subtracting 70% of rank 405 (Sim: 0.1500)
+   -> Subtracting 70% of rank 250 (Sim: 0.1434)
 [──────────────────────────────] Processing model.layers.13.layer.self_attn.o_proj...
-   -> Found 1013 candidates.
+   -> Found 1018 candidates.
-   -> Subtracting 70% of rank 784 (Sim: 0.1601)
+   -> Subtracting 70% of rank 717 (Sim: 0.1578)
 [──────────────────────────────] Processing model.layers.13.layer.self_attn.v_proj...
-   -> Found 686 candidates.
+   -> Found 650 candidates.
-   -> Subtracting 70% of rank 141 (Sim: 0.2684)
+   -> Subtracting 70% of rank 420 (Sim: 0.2633)
 [──────────────────────────────] Processing model.layers.13.layer.self_attn.k_proj...
-   -> Found 994 candidates.
+   -> Found 999 candidates.
-   -> Subtracting 70% of rank 345 (Sim: 0.1597)
+   -> Subtracting 70% of rank 356 (Sim: 0.1556)
 [──────────────────────────────] Processing model.layers.13.layer.self_attn.q_proj...
-   -> Found 992 candidates.
+   -> Found 993 candidates.
-   -> Subtracting 70% of rank 445 (Sim: 0.1318)
+   -> Subtracting 70% of rank 276 (Sim: 0.1335)
 [──────────────────────────────] Successfully healed and merged 7 layers.
 ✓ Dampened:
 ┌────────────────────────────── Inp 00000 ──────────────────────────────┐